Vicky J. Wedel

 Relationships are Messy

-• I make life harder when I think I can control what I can’t, assume I know what’s best for others and when missing crucial information assuming my perspective is correct.
+• I make life harder when I think I can control what I can’t.
+I’ve learned this only wastes mental and emotional energy.

 I’ve found battle buddies are required to not only survive but thrive through the messiness of relationships.
 Here’s one of my fiercest prayer warriors.
 She also has the courage to call me out when needed.
 It stings but I know the love behind her needed words.”

-Jobs are Messy
+Jobs & Ministry are Messy

 Marriages are Messy